 The third sushiya in the Noz empire to make this list, Noz 17 is helmed by Junichi Matsuzaki, who formerly trained under Abe-san at the original Sushi Noz.
 Noz 17 differentiates itself through the sheer volume of courses (30) including otsumami (small plates), nigiri, and more. $400.

 Speaking of Sushi Ginza Onodera, Icca’s Itamae will be familiar to folks who have been to their Tokyo location.
 Kazushige Suzuki moved to New York in 2021 to open Icca, and the results have been outstanding: a Michelin star in Year 1 plus acclaim throughout the New York City food universe.
 The space itself is tucked away on a non-descript storefront, like many of the best sushiya are.
-Reviews online are mixed, likely the result of the hit or miss bar that offers a reduced price menu. $400 (bar is cheaper).
+Reviews online are mixed, likely the result of the hit or miss bar that offers a reduced price menu.
+Loved my visit. $400 (bar is cheaper).